 Most CC&Rs also contain procedures for amendments.
 If the development is older, the CC&Rs might already have a number of amendments revising the original terms.

 Most state laws require recording the CC&Rs in the real property records in the county where the development is located.
 A copy must ordinarily be provided to a buyer prior to making a purchase.
 If you are an owner or potential buyer and don't already have a copy of the CC&Rs, get one, and familiarize yourself with its terms.

-Although general rules and regulations may be contained within the CC&Rs, the Association typically also adopts separate (usually more lengthy and specific) "rules and regulations."
-The Association likely has wide discretion to adopt rules and regulations (provided they do not violate any state or federal law and do not conflict with the terms of the CC&Rs).
+Although general rules and regulations may be contained within the CC&Rs, the HOA typically also adopts separate (usually more lengthy and specific) "rules and regulations."
+The HOA likely has wide discretion to adopt rules and regulations (provided they do not violate any state or federal law and do not conflict with the terms of the CC&Rs).